Dumb Questions for Smart People: Ep. 1: How Hedge Funds Warp Our World | Wealthsimple

 Wealthsimple is a whole new kind of investing service.
 This is the latest installment of our “Data” series, where we dig into big ideas to learn more about how the world of money works.

-One reason we wanted to talk to you is because we wanted you to explain hedge funds to us.
-And the other reason is because I just read your book
+One reason we wanted to talk to you is because we wanted you to explain the hedge funds.
+And the other reason is because I just read your book “Black Edge” (just out in paperback) and it was very good.
+It reads like a thriller.
+For people who haven’t read it, what’s it about?

 And you’ve got a background in finance — and hedge funds specifically, right?